Are you going to eat all of that?

 1/2 teaspoon crushed red pepper.

-Stir and add onions and meat (drained of any fat in the pan) Add 4-5 cups canned veggies, drained and rinsed.
-I used all beans as I was cycling through some by date from the prepping cupboard, but you could use beans, corn, hominy, or mixed veggies.
+Stir and add onions and "beef" crumbles.
+Add 4-5 cups canned veggies, drained and rinsed.
+I used all beans as I was cycling through some by date from the prepping cupboard, but you could use beans, corn, hominy, chopped carrots or mixed veggies.

 Stir in one 12 ounce can of ginger ale (NOT diet) and simmer on low a few hours.
-Serve with a dollop of fat free sour cream and a pinch of cheddar.
+Serve with a dollop of dairy free "sour cream" and a pinch of non-dairy cheddar.